 The Neptune Systems Apex Aquarium Controller is by far the most popular and also has the most ‘Add-Ons’ to allow you to custom build your own control system as you go.

-You can find out more about these great controllers HERE at Marine Depot.
+You can find out more about these great controllers HERE in my Aquarium Controller Article

 22. Have A Flood Sensor Installed Into The Controller